 This course will prepare students to effectively manage and secure mobile devices within an enterprise system.
-This course will also cover advanced programming tools for at least two different mobile devices.
+This course will cover advanced mobile device programming tools.

 Prerequisites: ICS 136 or ICS 111 with a grade of C or better or instructor consent.